To stay safe when diving, it’s important to understand what the dangers are and how to mitigate your risk.

-Here are some things that you should consider owning;
+SAFETY GEAR that you should consider owning

 Personal locator beacons might seem a bit excessive, but if you are drifting, you’ll be thankful you invested and they cost a lot less than you might imagine.
 We like the Nautilus because there is no subscription to pay.
 It works straight out of the box, and it’s very easy to use; push one button to activate the beacon.
 The Nautilus is robust and rated to 130m / 425ft and is universally compatible.
 It’s accurate to 1m / 3ft and broadcasts up to 55km / 34 miles.

 Storm High Visibility Surface Marker Buoy (more on this below)